 All in all, this is a good tray, but there are many more of them on Amazon, so you can find something that the recipient will like best.

 For dice towers mobility can be an issue so think if you want a nice large wooden one or one that folds up and is made of a lighter material.
 So it’s a better gift if your recipient mostly plays at home and doesn’t transport their stuff somewhere else.

 D&D Dice Tray – Make the Gift Yourself

-My fiancé and I have been making our own dice trays and it’s tons of fun!
+My fiancé and I’ve been making our own dice trays and it’s tons of fun!
 So if you want to make a gift yourself, you can definitely try to make a dice tray.